kmarsyd/training.artemis.rds/_episodes/01-intro.md

 (_You can use many shortcuts in unix, like the command above could be done in one line with ```mkdir hayimdata && cd !$```.
 Where ```&&``` means 'and then do' and ```!$``` is a Bash shortcut referring to the last argument of the previous command._)

-Now, download and extract the data archive below
+Now, download and extract the data archive below:

 ~~~
 wget https://www.dropbox.com/s/b0m31e4cj9wudx9/Automation.tar.gz